 Help is available when you need it.
 If you have any questions about the homework, your paper, or anything else related to the course, please use the class discussion forum on the Canvas site.
-Since all three of us and all students will be reachable via this platform, it's a very efficient way to get answers to questions that do not fit as comments on the video and text annotation tool sites.
+Since all three of us and all students will be reachable via this platform, it's a very efficient way to get answers to questions that do not fit as comments on the video annotation tool sites.
 Please also respond to inquiries if you happen to know the answer.
 (You can control how often the platform emails you a digest of the latest Q&A.)

 We will also use Canvas to post announcements regarding course logistics, including readings, video assignments, and problem sets.

 Final grades will be a weighted average of the replication paper (or final exam), weekly problem sets, and participation.
 (There will be no final exam.)

 "Participation'' includes preparing for and joining in the discussion in class, coming to class and section, making a serious effort to contribute to video annotation, answering discussion queries on Canvas if you have a suggestion, and other ways of helping your classmates learn more.
 Finally, since everyone learns more when more connections exist among students, finding ways to help build class camaraderie can also count as part of participation and be very much appreciated by us!

 The timeline below gives the outline of the weekly schedule.
 Students are expected to: